-High HbA1c after diagnosis of Type 1 diabetes is linked to Psychiatric illnesses according to a new study.
+High HbA1c after T1DM diagnosis linked to Psychiatric illnesses

 High average glycated haemoglobin (HbA1c) levels during the first 2 years after T1DM onset predict higher risk for psychiatric comorbidities.
 The study has been published in Diabetes Care.